wilsonmar/wilsonmar.github.io/_posts/2017-09-23-terraform.md

    Either way, the response is a menu (at time of writing):

-   <pre>Usage: terraform [-version] [-help] &LT;command> [args]
+   <pre>Usage: terraform [global options] &LT;subcommand> [args]
 &nbsp;
 The available commands for execution are listed below.
-The most common, useful commands are shown first, followed by less common or more advanced commands.
-If you're just getting started with Terraform, stick with the common commands.
-For the other commands, please read the help and docs before usage.
+The primary workflow commands are given first, followed by less common or more advanced commands.
 &nbsp;
+Main commands:
+  init          Prepare your working directory for other commands validate      Check whether the configuration is valid plan          Show changes required by the current configuration apply         Create or update infrastructure destroy       Destroy previously-created infrastructure

-Common commands:
+All other commands:
-    apply              Builds or changes infrastructure
-    console            Interactive console for Terraform interpolations
-    destroy            Destroy Terraform-managed infrastructure
-    env                Workspace management
-    fmt                Rewrites config files to canonical format get                Download and install modules for the configuration graph              Create a visual graph of Terraform resources import             Import existing infrastructure into Terraform
-    init               Initialize a Terraform working directory
-    login              Obtain and save credentials for a remote host logout             Remove locally-stored credentials for a remote host output             Read an output from a state file plan               Generate and show an execution plan providers          Prints a tree of the providers used in the configuration refresh            Update local state file against real resources show               Inspect Terraform state or plan
-    taint              Manually mark a resource for recreation untaint            Manually unmark a resource as tainted validate           Validates the Terraform files
+  console       Try Terraform expressions at an interactive command prompt fmt           Reformat your configuration in the standard style force-unlock  Release a stuck lock on the current workspace get           Install or upgrade remote Terraform modules graph         Generate a Graphviz graph of the steps in an operation import        Associate existing infrastructure with a Terraform resource login         Obtain and save credentials for a remote host logout        Remove locally-stored credentials for a remote host output        Show output values from your root module providers     Show the providers required for this configuration refresh       Update the state to match remote systems show          Show the current state or a saved plan state         Advanced state management taint         Mark a resource instance as not fully functional test          Experimental support for module integration testing untaint       Remove the 'tainted' state from a resource instance version       Show the current Terraform version workspace     Workspace management
-    version            Prints the Terraform version
-    workspace          Workspace management
 &nbsp;
-All other commands:
-    0.12upgrade        Rewrites pre-0.12 module source code for v0.12
-    debug              Debug output management (experimental)
-    force-unlock       Manually unlock the terraform state
-    push               Obsolete command for Terraform Enterprise legacy (v1) state              Advanced state management
+Global options (use these before the subcommand, if any):
+  -chdir=DIR    Switch to a different working directory before executing the
+                given subcommand.
+  -help         Show this help output, or the help for a specified subcommand.
+  -version      An alias for the "version" subcommand.
    </pre>

-   BLAH: Terraform doesn't have an alias command like Git to add subcommands, so one has to remember which command is Terragrunt and which are standard Terraform?
+   BLAH: Terraform doesn't have an alias command like Git to add custom subcommands, so one has to remember which command is Terragrunt and which are standard Terraform?

    NOTE: The `terraform remote` command configures remote state storage.